FortressOne/fortressone.github.io/index.md

 ### Team Fortress bindings

-These keys can be customised by editing `fortress/bindings.cfg`.
+The defaults can be found in `fortress/cfg/bindings.cfg`, however if you have already run `cfg_save` then you will need to edit `ezquake\configs\config.cfg`.

+To restore default bindings run `exec cfg/bindings.cfg` followed by `cfg_save`.

 | action                          | key                        | command       |
 |---------------------------------|----------------------------|---------------|